Tt eSports Rolls Out The Ventus X Plus Smart Gaming Mouse

 It is equipped with an integrated Bluetooth communications device that syncs with both mobile devices (iOS/Android) and PC systems to record all mouse usage statistics for different activity types, such as: FPS, RPG, RTS game genres; performance analysis for total distance, total action, actions per minute; and action statistics for lift off, distance and clicks per minute via the Tt eSports Plus+ App.
 Users can then share these performance statistics to the Tt eSports Community & Data Management Platform to compare usage with pro players and friends or create challenge requests with other users in competition mode.

-The Ventus X Plus is has a MSRP of $49.99, which is roughly the same price as its predecessor, the Thermaltake Ventus X RGB.
+The Ventus X Plus has an MSRP of $49.99, which is roughly the same price as its predecessor, the Thermaltake Ventus X RGB.